-Corian Backsplash (Kitchen Ideas & Options)
+Is Corian Backsplash Right For Your Kitchen?
+Ideas & Options

-In this article, we’ll find out more about Corian, its design options, its cost, and if it is a worthy investment for a backsplash installation.
+Seamless, flexible, highly resistant to stains, and complementary to any material surface or design, Corian solid surface by Dupont seems like a dream material for both homeowners and designers.
+Adding to its remarkable features are its longevity and low VOC content, making Corian a top alternative to other high-end materials.
+In this article, weโll find out more about Corian, its design options, its cost, and if it is a worthy investment for a backsplash installation.
 Corian can be an integral ingredient in your dream kitchen, and many homeowners use it to bring their design preferences to life.

 What Is Corian?

+Fantastic for those who dream of more space, Corian can deliver a seamless look across not only counters but also cabinets and islands.
 A Dupont brand name for a synthetic homogenous composite material that is made of a third of transparent acrylic polymer and two-thirds of stone-derived minerals, Corian is an engineered material distinct for its solid surface.

-Its color and pattern go throughout the material’s thickness, creating a uniform and consistent look with ease of use in mind.
+Its color and pattern go throughout the materialโs thickness, creating a uniform and consistent look with ease of use in mind.
 In addition to being extremely durable, the surface slabs resist bacteria to impressive degrees.

+Patented in 1968, Corian was invented by Dr. Donald Slocum, a Dupont scientist.
+Major production of these products is in Buffalo and distributed throughout the USA and globally.
 Canada, Australia, Mexico, South Korea, China, Hongkong, Japan, and India are among the other distributors of Corian products.
 Each region caters to varying homeowner preferences, with variations in product usage and aesthetics.

 Turkey, China, and South Korea also produce large volumes of Corian sheets, which are exported globally.
 These carefully crafted slabs cater to the needs of homeowners worldwide, offering a high-quality option that enhances the aesthetics and functionality of their counters and cabinets.